We have completed our first releases at Eclipse Temurin and will be

 releasing a cut down set of docker images for Temurin.
 For those

-users who want a containerised Linux distribution that we don't
+users who want a containerized Linux distribution that we don't

 provide an image for, use